IanHoang/scaling-investigation/README.md

 Run `python3 asg-manager.py create` with appropriate parameters to create an auto scaling group.

 #### Run Tests
-Run `python3 run-osb-on-asg.py` to run tests on auto scaling group.
+Run `python3 run-osb-on-asg.py -i <test-exeuction-id>` to run tests on auto scaling group.
 Ensure that host and tags are provided.

 #### Kill Tests
 Run `python3 kill-osb-on-asg.py` to kill tests on auto scaling group.
 Ensure that host and tags are provided.

+#### Preliminary Tests for Auto Scaling Group
+1. Create an asg with `python3 asg-manager.py create`
+2. Run a round of tests with a specific configuration.
+Run the test with `python3 run-osb-on-asg.py -i <test-execution-id>`
+3. After running 1-5 rounds of a specific configuration (e.g. 8 clients), run the `python3 aggregate-results.py -i <test-execution-id pattern>` to aggregate results for a round
+4. Update the ASG (scale out or in) and then rerun steps 2 and 3